ken-inoue/lab_protocols/PCR_for_Genotyping.md

 This is a procedure for polymerase chain reaction (PCR).
 This protocol was designed specifically for microsatellite genotyping via fragment analysis.
 Each study will require fine tuning of this protocol as PCR protocols may not transfer well from one study to another.
 This protocol provides a starting point but may need modifications (see PCR optimization procedure and troubleshooting).

 ### Equipment & Supplies
-Vortex
+-Vortex
-Pipettes
+-Pipettes
-Pipette tips
+-Pipette tips
-Microcentrifuge tubes
+-Microcentrifuge tubes
-PCR tubes
+-PCR tubes
-Table-top spinner
+-Table-top centrifuge
-Thermal cycler
+-Thermal cycler

 ### Reagents & Standards
-Template DNA (~10 ng/µL)
+-Template DNA (~10 ng/µL)
-Taq Master Mix (GoTaq Master Mix, Promega)
+-Taq Master Mix (GoTaq Master Mix, Promega)
-Forward & reverse primers
+-Forward & reverse primers
-Tagged primer
+-Tagged primer
-Molecular-grade H2O
+-Molecular-grade H2O

 ### Sample Preparation & Storage
 All reagents should be kept frozen until you are ready to use.
 Repeated freezing and thawing will kill Taq and primers.
 The other materials may be thawed and allowed to set out during preparation.